quozd/awesome-dotnet/README.md

 * [TagLib#](https://github.com/mono/taglib-sharp) - TagLib# (aka taglib-sharp) is a library for reading and writing metadata in media files, including video, audio, and photo formats
+* [NAudio](https://github.com/naudio/NAudio) - Playback, decode and encode audio in a variety of file formats such as MP3, MP4, WAV, AIFF, Speex, etc.

 ## Metrics